telerik/fiddler-everywhere-docs/knowledge-base/how-to-set-macos-terminal.md

 ---
-title: How to set the Fiddler proxy for terminal apps
+title: Setting Fiddler for Terminal Applications
-description: An article on how to set the Fiddler Everywhere proxy for terminals
+description: "Learn how to set the Fiddler Everywhere web-debugging client for terminals."
 type: how-to
 slug: fiddler-macos-terminal
 publish: true